mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "That's crazy.
 You heard Pomri.
 You'll be sent to Ulukoma."

-"If this is as important as you say, then it would be worth a few days in the cold."

-He shouted, "More than just a few!"
+Thimlu butted in.
+"This is of utmost importance," he said with a smirk on his face.
+"A magistrate would surely look the other way at sentencing."

+Jesse shouted back at him, "Whose side are you on here?!"

 I was astonished.
-He was always so laid back and now he was the most animated I had ever seen him.
+Jesse was always so calm and now he was the most animated I had ever seen him.
 He sighed and sat back, turning it over in his head.
-I approached the desk and squatted across from him, pausing to admire the old wood that countless messengers before him had worked from.
+I rose from the desk and paced the floor across from him, pausing to admire the old wood floor that countless messengers before him had walked upon.

-I tried to convince him again, "I can't think of any better way to do it"
+I tried to convince him again, "I can't think of any better way to do it."

 "You are sacrificing too much.
 The bureaucracy behind the court is impossible."

+"It's a sacrifice I'm willing for Liffa to take," said Thimlu.
+He took the words right out of my mouth.

-"If this is as important as you say, then there will be a lot of chatter for the next few days.
-Someone has to keep the communication lines open amidst all that chaos."
+I explained my thoughts.
+"One of us has to do it.
+If this is as important as you say, then there will be a lot of chatter for the next few days.
+One of you has to keep the communication lines open amidst all that chaos, and one of you has to keep watching the sky for more data.
+Besides, I have some strings I can pull at the senate.
+I stand a much better chance."

-He seemed defeated but looked up into my eyes and we locked gazes for a while.
+Jesse seemed defeated but he looked up into my eyes and we locked gazes for a while.

-"If you pull this off, we will all petition for your return."
+"If you pull this off, I'll petition the magistrate for a lighter sentence."

-"Don't worry.
-I've got a coat."
+"Don't worry about me," I told him.
+"I've got a coat."

+I gathered my bag onto my shoulders, and stood near the doorway as they looked on.

+"Gentlemen.
+I've an errand to run and then I'll be on my way to Shaki.
+Thank you for entrusting me with this mission.
+I won't let you down."

+"Good luck, Liffa," said Jesse, somberly.

+"Don't get murdered," said Thimlu.

 ---